LeoLim27/Disaster-Prediction-Web/README.md

 The response will contain predicted probabilities for different incident types.

 ## Dependencies
+The required dependencies for backend are listed in the `requirements.txt` file.
 - Python 3.x
 - FastAPI
 - Pandas
 - TensorFlow
 - Scikit-learn
 - Uvicorn
+The dependencies for frontend are managed via `package.json`.

 ## Contributing
 Feel free to submit pull requests for improvements.
 For major changes, please open an issue first.